 Don't work with a real estate agent you don't trust.

 A Clever Partner Agent will always work in your best interests.

 Can a realtor give a kickback to a buyer?

-A realtor can provide buyers with a monetary rebate, but it is not considered a kickback and is legal in 40 states.
-Agents and brokerages are allowed to give buyers rebates collected from funds paid for by the seller.
+A realtor can provide buyers with a monetary rebate, but it is not considered a kickback and is available in 41 states.
+Agents and brokerages are allowed to give buyers rebates out of their commission paid for by the seller.